Symposium in Naples explores the importance of Nostra Aetate in our time

 One of the speakers will be Rabbi James Rudin, he's a prolific author, scholar and retired director of interfaith relations at the American Jewish Committee and played an integral role in building bridges after the adoption of Nostra Aetate by the Second Vatican Council.
 He’s one of just a handful of rabbis to ever be awarded the Papal Knighthood of the Order of St. Gregory the Great, one of the highest honors to be conferred by the Catholic Church.
 We speak with him and one of the event organizers to learn a bit about Nostra Aetate and preview the symposium.

 Click here to learn more about the symposium or to register to attend.
-It's being presented on two consecutive days: first at Ave Maria University on Saturday the 66h and the following day at the Jewish Federation of Greater Naples from 2-5pm.
+It's being on two consecutive days: first at Ave Maria University on Saturday the 6th and the following day at the Jewish Federation of Greater Naples.

 Guests: